Secure Workwear Recycling

 06

-What are the recycling options for uniform recycling?
+What are the recycling options for workwear recycling?

-Items will be sent for incineration to generate energy after shredding.
-Giving you a zero to landfill guarantee.
+Items will be sent for incineration to generate energy after shredding, fulfilling our zerotolandfill guarantee.

 • Only staff vetted to BS 7858 will collect your textiles.
 Your lockable bins are taken to our secure shredding unit, before being shredded in compliance with BS EN 15713.
 You will be provided with a Certificate of Destruction to confirm this.
 We are also members of the British Security Industry Association.

-• The condition, quality, and type of the material.
-Items made from synthetic fibres (or less than 40% natural fibres) are more challenging to recycle due to their chemical composition, and therefore may be sent for incineration after secure shredding.
+• The condition, quality, and type of the material will determine how your textiles are used.
+Items made from synthetic fibres (or less than 40% natural fibres) are more challenging to recycle due to their chemical composition and therefore may be sent for incineration after secure shredding.

 More services we think you’d be interested in